 5 Small Kitchen Peninsulas

 If you live in a studio or a small apartment, there’s a good chance that your kitchen is tiny.
 When planning the floorplan of a smaller space, much of the square footage goes to the main living area, perhaps a living room in a one-bedroom apartment or a bedroom in a studio.
-And if there’s not a wall between your kitchen and the rest of your space, you likely have a dead end; an empty gap, the end of a row of cabinets, or the fridge.
-This unfinished end is often a waste of space, so instead of leaving it open, make the most of it by adding a small peninsula to extend prep space, boost storage, and gain a dining area.
-Below, five examples on how to add a “table for two” to your kitchen.
+And if there’s not a wall between your kitchen and the rest of your space, you likely have a dead-end; an empty gap, the end of a row of cabinets, or the fridge.
+Instead of leaving the unfinished end open, make the most of it by adding a small peninsula to extend prep space, boost storage, and gain a dining area.
+Below are five examples from Sweeten renovations—small kitchens with peninsulas—that added a “table for two” to extend their space.

 Frans and Dalal’s kitchen in Gramercy